javo8a/ai-accelerator-examples/examples/vllm-modelcar-rawdeployment/README.md

 ```bash
 ./scripts/bootstrap.sh
 ```
-1. Select `vllm-modelcar-serverless` from the examples list
+1. Select `vllm-modelcar-rawdeployment` from the examples list
 2. Choose your desired overlay (default will be automatically selected if that is the only option)

 ## Troubleshooting